-The manipulator is always present, lurking behind the victim’s back, or from a good safe distance, keeping an eye on him or her.
+The manipulator is always present, lurking behind the victim’s back or keeping an eye on him or her from a good safe distance.

-The goal here is simple, maintain knowledge of everything the victim says and does, their coming and goings, and who they know.
+The goal here is simple: maintain knowledge of everything the victim says and does their comings and goings, and who they know.

 6. Intrude and Interrupt

-If done covertly the victim will have no idea what damage has been done until it’s too late.
-The goal of this manipulation tactic is to cut the victim off from speaking up, gaining support, or making positive changes, either for themselves or the people around them.
+If done covertly, the victim will have no idea what damage has been done until it’s too late.
+This manipulation tactic aims to cut the victim off from speaking up, gaining support, or making positive changes, either for themselves or the people around them.
 (Also known as enmeshment.)